mikgroup/sigpy/README.rst

 	  y = cupy.array([1, 1, 1])
 	  z = sigpy.convolve(x, y)

-In addition, the function interfaces are geared towards signal processing applications.
-For example, ``sigpy.convolve`` supports ``mode={'valid', 'full'}`` options and actually performs convolution instead of cross-correlation like in all machine learning packages.

 Iterative Algorithms
 ********************
 SigPy also provides convenient abstractions and classes for iterative algorithms.
 A compressed sensing experiment can be implemented in four lines using SigPy: